tukrong/atenx-front-end/README.md

 - Future design will be included in my wire frames.
 - Design for it to look minimal
 - Use React to create the app
+- Create another resource so that clients can keep track of their fitness goals.
+- Design more and plan better.

 ## Images
 ![](https://github.com/tukrong/atenx-client/blob/master/HomePage.png)